 |Certificate of Origin (CTO) or NAFTA CTO||Used by customs broker to determine duty rates; NAFTA version used if claiming NAFTA status|

-Direct documentation requirement questions to the importer's customs broker.
+Direct any documentation requirement questions to the importer's customs broker.

 A: Yes, a customs broker is required in virtually every case, but it's usually the importer who chooses the broker.
 The importer can either be the consignee or a non-resident importer.
 If the importer does not have a broker for southbound freight, Estes has in-house U.S. Customs broker capabilities through Estes Forwarding Worldwide.
 You can reach them at 1-866-ESTES4U (378-3748) and press 45.

-A: The best way to schedule a shipment to or from Canada is to call your local terminal and request a pickup.
-You can also call 1-866-ESTES4U (378-3748), press 43, and choose the pickup option.
+A: The best way to schedule a shipment to or from Canada is to go to your My Estes account here on our website.
+You can also call your local terminal or our corporate customer care team on 1-866-ESTES4U (378-3748) and press 431.

 A: The Canada Customs Invoice contains a description of the goods, the cost of each item and a total value as well as the country of origin.
 The Certificate of Origin can be a separate document, or the information can be included in the customs invoice.
 A totally complete Canada Customs Invoice is one of the best ways to achieve PARS clearance.
 It can be used for northbound shipments of any value, but it is required for shipments of Can$2,500 or more.